From building schools to teaching maths

 The financial support that’s available for maths trainees also helped to make the transition easier: “It definitely helped because it meant that I didn’t have to make any significant cutbacks.
 The bursary covered most of my costs.”

 Why not join Julia and start a career in teaching?
 It’s easier than you may think.
 Register with us, and our dedicated advisers will support you through your career transition all the way to the start of your training year.
-Find out more about changing your career to teach, teaching secondary maths, and SCITT courses.
+Find out more about teaching secondary maths and teacher training courses.